mablack/cordova-diagnostic-plugin/README.md

 This is because the [cordova-plugin-camera@2.2+](https://github.com/apache/cordova-plugin-camera) requires both of these permissions.

 So to use this method in conjunction with the Cordova camera plugin, make sure you are using the most recent `cordova-plugin-camera` release: v2.2.0 or above.

-##### Building for Android runtime permissions

-In order to support Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html), this plugin must depend on libraries only present in API 23+, so you __must build using Android SDK Platform v23 or above__.
-To do this you must have [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above installed in your project.
-You can check the currently installed platform versions with the following command:

-    cordova platform ls

-__Note:__ Attempting to build with API 22 or below will result in a build error.

-You __must__ also make sure your build environment has the following Android libraries installed.
-In a local build environment, you'd install these via the Android SDK Manager:

--  Android Support Library - Rev. 23 or above
--  Android Support Repository - Rev. 23 or above

-##### Building for API 22 or lower

-For users who wish to build against API 22 or below, there is a branch of the plugin repo which contains most of the plugin functionality __except Android 6 runtime permissions__.
-This removes the dependency on API 23 and will allow you to build against legacy API versions (22 and below).

-The legacy branch is published to npm as [`cordova.plugins.diagnostic.api-22`](https://www.npmjs.com/package/cordova.plugins.diagnostic.api-22), so you'll need to use this plugin ID when adding it:

-    cordova plugin add cordova.plugins.diagnostic.api-22

-**NOTE**: Phonegap Build now supports API 23, so its users may use the main plugin branch (`cordova.plugins.diagnostic`).

 ### Android Auto Backup